 Over to you

-That’s it!
-Now you know what a marketing funnel is, why it’s essential to your sales growth, plus you’ve got some useful marketing funnel examples to work from.
+Now you know what a marketing funnel is and why it’s essential to your sales growth, plus you’ve got some useful marketing funnel examples to work from.

 You cannot afford to ignore any stage of the marketing funnel.
 You need awareness-driving search marketing, interest-driving content, conversion-focused offers, post-purchase email campaigns, loyalty programs and more.